Key Takeaways

 Wait, what?

-This applies mostly to e-commerce businesses who can potentially miss out on a lot of revenue.
-To prevent lost revenue as an e-commerce you should aim for the periods with the lowest amount of traffic.
+This applies mostly to ecommerce businesses that can potentially miss out on a lot of revenue.
+To prevent lost revenue as an ecommerce, you should aim for the periods with the lowest amount of traffic.

 There is a list of things to monitor, test, and analyze closely.
 Let’s dig into them below.

-• Check and make sure your redirects work and directs properly to new URLs
+- Check and make sure your redirects work and direct properly to new URLs

-• Check you page titles, meta descriptions, and Schema data are correct
+- Check your page titles, meta descriptions, and Schema data are correct

 Submit sitemap to search engines

-Generate an XML sitemap from your CMS, a plugin, or manually insert and submit it to Google Search Console.
+Generate an XML sitemap from your CMS, a plugin, or manually, then insert and submit it to Google Search Console and Bing Webmaster Tools.

-Submitting your sitemap to Google helps them index your landing pages with efficiency and make sure that all landing pages are being crawled and ranked accordingly.
+Submitting your sitemap to search engines helps them index your landing pages with efficiency and ensures that all landing pages are being crawled and ranked accordingly.
+Google’s SEO Starter Guide confirms that submitting updated sitemaps ensures proper indexing post-migration.

 Check for broken links

-Even though you have run pre-audits, manual testing, and proofreading you need to run a post-audit to make sure that you have detected every broken link.
-When you launch the final website from your test domain links could be broken or linked to wrong pages.
+Even though you have run pre-audits, manual testing, and proofreading, you need to run a post-audit to make sure that you have detected every broken link.
+When you launch the final website from your test domain, links could be broken or linked to the wrong pages.

 Monitor changes in keyword rankings